Battle of Kontum: Final attack on Kontum

 The strike was decisive for the battle, but the PAVN still had superior numbers and quickly began to regroup.
 During this period, Rhotenberry, the advisor originally assigned to work with Bá, arrived in country.
 Vann returned Truby to his original job of overseeing other actions within II Corps.

 During the next two weeks, the ARVN and PAVN forces tested each other.
 The ARVN forces responded to artillery attacks with their own artillery or by calling in Hawk's Claw helicopter fire.
 B-52 sorties were again used.
 However the PAVN had years of experience with the B-52s and knew not to mass troops as they had while trying to break the perimeter defense.
 At 03:45 on 20 May, the 53rd Regiment was attacked by the first of three all-out assaults from the north.
 On the third attack the 53rd was pushed from their positions.
 Throughout that day the 53rd tried to regain their position but the PAVN was now dug in.
 Rhotenberry, the division's new senior adviser, and Bá decided to pull up nine M41 tanks and to direct all that fire to the enemy position along with helicopter gunships.
-The front was restored.
-Three additional assaults were made in the early morning hours.
-Each was pushed back after fierce hand-to-hand combat.